brainfoolong/php-ascon/README.md

 ## About me

 I have made library for AES PHP/JS encryption already in the past.
-Bit juggling is somewhat cool, i a really nerdy way.
+Bit juggling is somewhat cool, in a really nerdy way.
 I like the Ascon implementation and it at the time of writing, a PHP implementation was missing.
 So i made one.
-Would be cool if you leave a follow or spend some virtual coffee.
+Would be cool if you leave a follow or spend some virtual coffee. s
+## Javascript/Typescript Implementation
+Chances are high that you probably need a Javascript/Typescript (For your frontend) implementation too.
+I've made one here -> https://github.com/brainfoolong/j-ascon

 ## Usage